snovvcrash/DivideAndScan/README.md

 ### Prerequisites

-To successfully *divide and scan* we need to get some good port scanning tools.
+To successfully *divide and scan* we need to get some good port scanning tools (in the examples below GitHub releases are grabbed via [eget](https://github.com/zyedidia/eget)).

 📑 **Note:** if you don't feel like messing with dependecies on your host OS, skip to the [Docker](#using-from-docker) part.